Finland's Dairy Industry Overview

-Finland's dairy industry is renowned for its high standards and efficiency, playing a crucial role in the country's agricultural success and international market presence.
-The industry not only meets domestic demands but also contributes significantly to exports.
+Finland's dairy industry stands out for its high standards and efficiency, playing a crucial role in the country's agricultural success.
+The industry not only satisfies domestic needs but also contributes significantly to exports, marking Finland as an important player in the global dairy market.

 Milk Production

-In 2022, Finland produced approximately 2.3 billion liters of milk, a substantial volume that underscores the country's capacity to meet both domestic consumption and export demands.
+In 2022, Finland produced approximately 2.3 billion liters of milk.
+This substantial volume highlights Finland's capacity to meet both domestic consumption and export demands.

 Dairy Cattle and Goats

-The foundation of Finland's milk production comprises around 270,000 dairy cattle.
-Additionally, there are approximately 2,000 dairy goats, which contribute to diversified dairy products, particularly in specialty segments.
+The foundation of Finland's milk production includes around 270,000 dairy cattle, complemented by approximately 2,000 dairy goats.
+This diverse livestock base supports a variety of dairy products, particularly in specialty segments.

 Milk Processing and Dairy Products

-Finland processes about 2 billion liters of milk annually.
-The country produces approximately 100,000 tons of cheese, 50,000 tons of milk powder, and 40,000 tons of whey each year, catering to both local and international markets.
+Finland processes about 2 billion liters of milk annually, turning it into a wide range of products, including approximately 100,000 tons of cheese, 50,000 tons of milk powder, and 40,000 tons of whey each year.
+These products cater to both local and international markets.

 Key Dairy Enterprises and Plants